sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 [![Patreon](http://i.imgur.com/Fw6Kft4.png)](https://www.patreon.com/readonlyrest)

 ## ReadonlyREST needs your help ⚠️
-ReadonlyREST is an MIT-licensed open source project.
+ReadonlyREST is an GPLv3-licensed open source project.
 Its ongoing development can only made possible thanks to the support of its backers:

 1. @nmaisonneuve
 2. @Id57